System Wide Considerations

 Take the following system-wide considerations into account to develop unsupervised AMP systems using the OpenAMP framework.

-Determine system architecture/topology
+Determine system topology

 Determine system and IO resource partitioning